Bridges to cross when renting property.

-Any adult living in the property with the landlord as partner or spouse
+Has the landlord checked with any adult living in the property as a partner or spouse?

 If the landlord has been living in the property they want to rent out, then they should get consent from any adult who has been living with them as a spouse or partner.
 This is because this other person may have acquired a legal interest in the property, such as the ones discussed below.
 If a lease is granted without their consent, they may enforce their occupation rights and jeopardise the tenant’s entitlement to stay in the property.

 In Scotland, if a couple is in a marriage or civil partnership, but only one person’s name is in the title deed or tenancy agreement, the other person has the right to occupy the property due to the legal status of their relationship.
 However, if a couple is unmarried and not in a civil partnership, but they have been living together, and only one person’s name is in the title deed or tenancy agreement, the other person may apply to court for occupancy rights.